 One year later, Emily and her mother came back to my genetics clinic with bright smiles.
 They were happy to receive the proper treatment for her actual genetic disorder.
 Eventually, Emily did not need to take the risk of taking steroids, and immunosuppressive drugs.
 Vitamin E supplementation alone was expected to stabilize her clinical conditions.
 Lastly, I read a reflection note from a medical student who presented Emily’s case on that day, “My heart was like a blossom when Emily got right back on track, genetic technology allows us to solve the patient’s puzzles and explore new treatment opportunities.”

 Dr. Objoon Trachoo's biography

 - Dr. Objoon Trachoo has an Associate Professorship of Medicine at the Faculty of Medicine Ramathibodi Hospital, Mahidol University in Bangkok where he works as a consultant clinical geneticist and principal clinical molecular geneticist.
 His special interests include neurodevelopmental disorder, inherited cardiovascular conditions, and preimplantation genetic testing for monogenic disorders.
-He is currently running several research projects using next generation sequencing to search for the aetiology of epilepsy, cardiomyopathy, and other rare disorders.
+He is currently running several research projects using next-generation sequencing to search for the etiology of epilepsy, cardiomyopathy, and other rare disorders.